unvibe/unvibe/roadmap.md

   - Way to test Runners
   - Brand new feature (long time)

-- **Add all shiki-themes**

-  - Large set of themes to choose
-  - Can be done in an hour
-  - Not necessary for going public

 - **Refactor WebSocket**

   - Unified way to send/use WebSocket
   - Enables more live features
   - Easy to do
   - Time

-- **Refactor root loader**

-  - Better first time load
-  - Easy to do
-  - Include info about env

 - **Make env .unvibe/.unvibe-cache**
   - It's a must